 This is your essential guide on surviving COVID-19 as a newcomer to Canada.

 COVID-19: How is Canada responding to the public health crisis?

-As of late July, the spread of COVID-19 is under control across Canada, although the major urban centres of Montreal and Toronto continue to struggle to contain some community spread.
+As of late October, the provinces Quebec and Ontario have implemented extensive measures to try to quell a second-wave of infections.
+Across the rest of the country, infection rates remain more manageable, although the number of active cases varies dramatically from region to region.
 Many parts of the country have introduced mandatory mask requirements as the country continues its re-opening.
 Always check the public health guidelines for your region to ensure you’re following the proper protocols.

 If you believe you might have coronavirus, you should follow the instructions of public health officials in your area to obtain testing.